What are the advantages of using a fully integrated cloud-based Data Analytics platform?

 Analytics in the Hybrid Cloud

-The hybrid clouds draw the benefits of both private and public cloud.
+The hybrid clouds draw the benefits of both private and public clouds.
 It can analyse all the data with specialised tools.
 Moreover, remote software and hardware ensure secure connectivity and information sharing.
 Companies that trust hybrid cloud include names like Walmart and Apple.

 Analytics in the Edge Cloud

-It analyses the data in real-time.
+It analyses the data in real time.
 Thus, enabling quick and prompt decisions.
 This is a particular benefit when it comes to handheld devices like mobile.
 Companies like VMware and Dell Technologies use this technology.

 Real-Time Processing and Analysis of Data